 Having more sexual partners in one’s lifetime certainly increases the risk, as it increases one’s exposure to other potentially infected individuals.
 On the converse, fewer sexual partners means fewer exposures and less risk for HPV.
-Use of condoms can also have benefits, but unfortunately, they do not completely eliminate contact with some areas within the genital region, therefore HPV can still be spread as it is transmitted by skin-to-skin contact.
+Use of condoms can also reduce your risk, but unfortunately, they do not completely eliminate contact with some areas within the genital region, therefore HPV can still be spread as it is transmitted by skin-to-skin contact.

 HPV Is Common

 It’s important to remember that HPV is incredibly common.
 When diagnosed with genital warts, one need not be embarrassed.
 Not only is condition very common, it can be treated and generally does not lead to serious consequences.
 These treatments treat the warts themselves, but science hasn’t yet given us a treatment to help clear the HPV infection itself.
 However, the vaccine may prevent the common sexually transmitted infection in individuals who aren’t yet carriers.